Things To Know About Hospice Care

 You would like to have relief from shortness of breath, pain, and other symptoms so you can focus on the things and people you most care about.
 This is when end-of-life or hospice care can be helpful.

 Some individuals may think that entering into hospice means that they are giving up.
 Other people might worry that they will not receive the medical care that they need.
-However, hospice services, instead of attempting to cure a disease, instead focus on your quality of life.
+However, hospice services, instead of attempting to cure a disease, focus on your quality of life.

 Hospice is for the members of the family as well.
-It offers counseling and assistance with practical things like shopping and cleaning house.
+It offers counseling and assistance with practical things like shopping and cleaning the house.

 When Can I Enter Hospice Care in Houston?

-Hospice is not a permanent choice always.
+Hospice is not always a permanent choice.

 Can I Stay in My Home – and Should I Do This?